 a recommendation on the “Operational and Technical Performance Standards of VTS systems” (R0128); and

-a guideline on the “Preparation of Operational and Technical Performance Requirements for VTS Systems” (Guideline 1111).
+a guideline on “Establishing Functional & Performance Requirements for VTS Systems” (G1111).

 Inland waters considerations

 IALA guidance on the procurement, technical specifications and performance standards for a VTS assume the need for continuous and uninterrupted surveillance of the entire area for which it is responsible with a high degree of reliability and redundancy.
 The technical specifications, particularly for radar, relate to relatively open waters.
 Not all of these may relate to inland waters; equally, there may be additional requirements unique to inland waters such the management of locks and bridges that require additional consideration.
 Furthermore, gapless coverage may not be feasible or necessary.
 The guidance does, however, provide a useful baseline on which to draw in developing the specifications for an Inland VTS.